SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-- Martin Luther King Jr. Day (observed on the third Monday of January)
+- Martin Luther King Jr. Day (celebrated on the third Monday of January, which can fall on the 16th)
 ### Positive Qoute
 ------
-"Believe you can and you're halfway there. 🚀✨"
+"Every day is a new beginning.
+Take a deep breath, smile, and start again. 😊🌟✨"